-“For the love of all that is dairy, why are we still eating low-fat?” asked Bon Appetit last year.
+“For the love of all that is dairy, why are we still eating low-fat?” asked Bon Appetit in 2018.
 “Science has come around on full-fat dairy.
 Why haven’t we listened?”…

 The yogurt aisle isn’t what it used to be.
 In the last few years, greek yogurt has taken over a sizeable chunk of the refrigerator case, leaving non-greeks to compete for the remaining real estate.